mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

     \int f(x)\,{\rm d}x \approx \sum_i f(x_i)\,\Delta x_i,

 where the index :math:`i` runs over the cells.
-First, define two quantities in which you store the values of the two integrals.
-For the summation (integral), you will have to something like
+First, define two quantities in which you store the values of the two integrals (i.e. the numerator and denominator in Eq.
+(2)).
+For the summation (integral), you will have to do something like

 .. code:: fortran